equinor/appsec-fundamentals-authn-authz-cs/ex-10/readme.md

 # Protecting Web Api's

 In this exercise we will investigate how to protect web api's using OAuth2.
+We will even add some Python code to the mix, all free of charge 😀

 ## Outline